 Grip Size

 Grip size is another critical factor when selecting a pickleball paddle.
 The size of your hands and your personal preference should guide you when choosing a grip size.
+A comfortable grip enhances your playing experience and performance.

 Material